dacap/ergoprog/README.md

-# ErgoProg - ErgoEmacs mod for programming
+# ergoprog - ergoemacs for programming

-Some modifications to ErgoEmacs keybindings for programmers.
+Some modifications to ergoemacs keybindings for programmers.
 Here you can see the layout:

   http://dacap.com.ar/programming/keyboard-layout/